2023 SIMRACINGHUB F1 LEAGUE REGULATIONS

 - The top 6 drivers from the Winter Series Championship final standings complete the remaining 6 available seats.

-- Drivers are responsible for monitoring the forum topic and be ready to announce their selections.
+- Drivers are responsible for monitoring the forum topic and being ready to announce their selections.

 - Drivers must pre-arrange their teammate selection prior to announcing it on the forum topic.